LIKITHgh/Quote-generator/README.md

 # Quote-generator
-switch branch from main to master to check out the project.
+switch branch from main(default) to master to check out the project.